 The story takes a dramatic turn with the fifteenth verse, where we read that after the rape, "Amnon hated her with very great hatred, so that the hatred with which he hated her was greater than the love with which he had loved her" [2 SAMUEL 13:15].
-The tragedy is that this is not an uncommon response for those who confuse lust and love when they are "in love."
+This response is not uncommon for those who confuse lust and love.
+The most horrid sins can be justified through this confusion.

-Amnon's actions following his rape of Tamar expose the lie of his love for her.
-He instructs his servants to expel her from his room despite her pleas for his to accept responsibility for his actions.
+Amnon's actions following his rape of Tamar expose the lie of what he thought was love.
+He instructed his servants to expel her from his room despite her pleas for him to accept responsibility for his actions.
 Moreover, he ordered that the door be locked so that she would no longer bother him with her cries.
-His disinterest in her welfare betrayed him as being motivated by lust rather than by love.
-The situation described is not terribly different from much of what parades as love in our modern world.
+His disinterest in her welfare betrayed his motive as lust rather than love.
+The situation described is repeated regularly in this modern world as much of what parades as love is actually lust-desire overwhelming respect and consideration.

 I don't believe it is illicit to draw a conclusion from a report of another of David's sons.
-In it we read, "Now Adonijah, son of David and Haggith, was promoting himself, boasting, 'I will be king!'
+The report reads, "Adonijah, son of David and Haggith, was promoting himself, boasting, 'I will be king!'
 He managed to acquire chariots and horsemen, as well as fifty men to serve as his royal guard.
-(Now his father had never corrected him by saying, 'Why do you do such things?'
-He was also very handsome and had been born right after Absalom)" [1 KINGS 1:5, 6].
+(Now his father had never corrected him by saying, 'Why do you do such things?"
+[1 Kings 1:5,6a].